declarativesystems/puppet_docker_images/README.md

 * You should build and host your own image if you would like to choose a more suitable hostname and ensure that your passwords are unique

-# Bash script?
-Yuk!
+# Ruby script?
 What about Fig or Docker compose...
 I did briefly look at these after a colleague recommended them but I ended up throwing them in the too-hard basket- at least for the moment.